 - Revocable Living Trust – Allows you to transfer property into the trust and continue managing it during your lifetime.
 Unlike a will, a living trust does not go through probate, which can save time and money and keep the financial arrangements private.
 A living trust also enables the person making the trust, referred to as the grantor, to plan for incapacity.

 - Irrevocable Trust – Property is permanently transferred into an irrevocable trust, and unlike a living trust, it cannot be altered or modified.
 These trusts can be created to provide for those with special needs, plan for long-term care, and achieve other objectives such as avoiding taxes and protecting assets from creditors.

 - Special Needs Trust – A Special Needs or Supplemental Needs Trust can be created during your life or through your will to provide for loved ones who are disabled.
 This type of trust supplements the funds received from need-based government programs such as Social Security and Medicaid.

-- Supported Decision Making Agreement – An adult with intellectual and developmental disabilities may still be able to make decisions and manage his or her own affairs but needs assistance.
-With a Supported Decision Making Agreement, that person chooses someone he or she trusts to provide the support and assistance needed, as an alternative to guardianship.
+- Supported Decision-Making Agreement – An adult with intellectual and developmental disabilities may still be able to make decisions and manage his or her own affairs but needs assistance.
+With a Supported Decision-Making Agreement, that person chooses someone he or she trusts to provide the support and assistance needed, as an alternative to guardianship.

 - Transfer on Death Deed – Allows the owner of real property to transfer that property to beneficiaries outside of probate.
 The deed works like a beneficiary designation on a life insurance policy.

-- Lady Bird Deed – Also known as an Enhanced Life Estate Deed, this allows the grantor (owner) to remain fully vested in and retain all ownership rights of real property during his or her life, then transfers those rights to the designated grantee(s) upon death.
+- Lady Bird Deed – Also known as an Enhanced Life Estate Deed, this allows the grantor (owner) to remain fully vested in and retain all ownership rights of real property during his or her life, then transfer those rights to the designated grantee(s) upon death.

 Why You Need an Estate Plan